A Creative Pilgrimage on the Camino de Santiago

 Am I fit enough to do the hiking on this trip?

-Participants should be able to walk for up to 6-8 hours a day, up to 15 miles one day; most days are 8-12 miles on a variety of surfaces, including country lanes, dirt trails, pavements, and cobblestone streets.
+Participants should be able to walk for up to 8-12 hours a day, up to 15 miles in one day; most days are 10-14 miles on a variety of surfaces, including country lanes, dirt trails, pavements, and cobblestone streets.
 The hiking is not difficult, and does not have significant elevation gain, although there are rolling hills in places, with both ups and downs.
 The biggest challenges walking the Camino are two-fold: hiking for multiple days in a row and the stress on your feet of walking for hours on hard surfaces: asphalt, cobblestones, and sidewalks.
 We walk through towns, villages and cities on the Camino so surfaces like this are common, with lots of dirt and wooded lanes mixed in.
 The scenery is stunning and varied and rest is possible in many places.
 You get to walk at your own pace.

 We will send hiking training tips after registration.